 Couples I work with are often struggling with a lack of emotional and physical intimacy, they’ve lost respect and trust for each other, and have little companionship or communication.
 And they often have frequent arguments about finances, sex, children, social media, etc.

 I help couples open up to each other, rebuild mutual respect, trust, and honesty, understand what’s not working in their relationship and why, help them come up with mutual solutions for their problems, and re-experience friendship and simple joy in just being with each other.

 Past trauma, accompanied by grief, is all too often an underlying and untreated cause of relationship, work, and health problems.
 Many have ongoing struggles with mental health and substance use.
 They feel guilty, ashamed, stressed out, damaged, alone, confused, emotionally numb, can’t sleep or concentrate, have racing thoughts, have mood swings and anger issues, worry constantly.
 Alcohol or other substances may have helped to a point, but also caused other difficulties.
 They ‘ve tried psych meds, therapy, substance rehab but nothing has really worked.
 They want their lives back but feel lost and out of control.

-I help my clients identify and address those underlying causes, work with them on eight aspects of wellness, help them restore emotional and physical balance, and in the process help people regain their lives and experience a renewed sense of joy, inner peace, calmness, self-control, purpose, and meaning.
+I provide outpatient therapy to help my clients identify and address those underlying causes, work with them on eight aspects of wellness, help them restore emotional and physical balance, and in the process help people regain their lives and experience a renewed sense of joy, inner peace, calmness, self-control, purpose, and meaning.